-MCM(s) BMP BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) III.B.1(a)(1)c 1- Educate public by website No, educating the public will increase recognition & reporting of the already discharged pollutant so that it can be properly eliminated.
+MCM(s) BMP BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) III.B.1(a)(1)c 1- Educate public by website Yes, educating the public will increase recognition & reporting of dischargers and this will assist the MS4 in detecting and eliminating those discharges.
 2-Educate public employees in person Yes, the more education public employees obtain the more they will recognize illegal discharges.
 This will increase clean up and elimination of discharges.
-III.B.1(a)(2) 3-Update website to include educational material No, educating the public will increase recognition & reporting of the already discharged pollutant so that it can be properly eliminated.
-III.B.1(a)(3) 4-Update website No, increased awareness of the SWMP and the annual report will make the public more aware of the policies and procedures which will increase public input into the stormwater program.
+III.B.1(a)(2) 3-Update website to include educational material No, educating the public will increase recognition & reporting of the already discharged pollutant so it can then be eliminated.
+III.B.1(a)(3) 4-Update website No, increased awareness of the SWMP and the annual report will increase public input into the stormwater program.
+This could potentially lead to changes in policy and procedures.

 III.B.1(b)(1) 5-Involve general public in program implementation No, the public's input into the stormwater program will help shape the program for future needs as new ideas are presented.
 III.B.2(a)(1)a 1-Update MS4 map No, however, an updated map will show the city where to focus its attention and resources.
 III.B.2(a)(1)c 3-Develop SOP for illicit discharges No, however, standard operating procedures will provide guidelines on assessing the pollutant risk level followed by reporting and documenting.
 III.B.2a)(1)d 4-Develop SOP for eliminating illicit discharges Yes, because standard operating procedures will provide guidance on how the illicit discharge should be eliminated.
 III.B.2(c)(3) 5-Provide central location or phone number for the public to report illicit discharges.
-Yes, a central location or phone number gives the public a central location to report illicit discharges which would lead to the clean-up and removal of an illicit discharge.
+Yes, a central location or phone number gives the public a reliable resource to report illicit discharges which will lead to the removal of an illicit discharge.
 III.B.2(c)(4) 6-Develop standard operating procedures for responding to illicit discharges in the MS4 No, however, the standard operating procedure will provide clarification on who should respond and who is ultimately responsible for the removal of the illicit discharges.
-III.B.2(c)(6) 7-Develop procedures for conducting inspections and follow-up inspections No, however, the standard operating procedure will inform field personnel on how to properly conduct an inspection and follow-up inspection for illicit discharges.
+III.B.2(c)(6) 7-Develop procedures for conducting inspections and follow-up inspections Yes, because, the standard operating procedure informs personnel on how to properly conduct an inspection and follow-up inspection which would ensure that an illicit discharge is detected and eliminated.
 8-Develop a checklist for conducting inspections and follow-up inspections No, however, the checklist is a valuable tool to use for conducting inspections and follow-up inspections.